YamahJaleel/Mini-Projects/README.md

  that adds to the num variable whichever amount the characters correspond to i.e X = 10 so num += 10.

+ Math Contest :
+ This project utilizes methods in order to optimize instead of trying to brute force compute.
+Altough it is a simple math game it requires alot of repeat calculations and repeat code that can prevented easily with methods.
+For ex: The methods numgenerator() and calcul() are called into account for each of the ten questions the user is asked, the methods encouragement() and warning() are called when the user inputs the right or wrong answer.